arnonram/swade-npc-importer/README.md

   - Core Skills are set according to the SWADE System Settings -> Setting Configurator
 - **Hindrances**
 - **Edges**
-  - Inititate Edges are checked in the _tweaks_ sections of the Actor
+  - Initiative Edges are checked in the _tweaks_ sections of the Actor
 - **Powers** & **Power Points**
 - **Pace**
 - **Parry**
 - **Toughness**
-  - Set to Auto-calculate to `false` by default
+  - Set Auto-calculate to `false` by default
 - **Bennies**

   - Bennies are set according to the table below.